nick-mancuso/grammar-tester/README.md

 Number of files failed to parse: 0

 Total Java 9 grammar execution time: 90874 ms
 Number of successfully parsed files: 367
 Number of files failed to parse: 2

+Total Java 8 NO grammar execution time: 67061 ms Number of successfully parsed files: 367
+Number of files failed to parse: 2
 ```